Local vape shop owners urge statement from lab behind test showing illegal drugs in vaping juice

 Murano and Emerson said their lab does not endorse the test results Rep. Ray cited and were unaware that he would be presenting them in his press conference.

-The owners told Hiller, Leary, and ABC4 News a formal statement would be released through BeechTree Diagnostics’ Facebook page and e-mail at the end of the meeting.
+The owners told Hiller, Leary, and ABC4 News at the end of the meeting that a formal statement would be released through BeechTree Diagnostics’ Facebook page and e-mail later in the day.

 “I was very satisfied with the outcome of the meeting.
 I think we reached a common ground.
 We both agreed these tests never should have been released as factual or with any type of factual basis,” said Hiller.